Choose language

 Shifton healthcare staff scheduling software dashboard showing shift coverage

 Where Shifton pulls ahead for healthcare is the rest of the stack around the schedule.
 Time tracking runs through a mobile time clock with GPS work-location control, so a home care agency can confirm a caregiver clocked in at the right address, and breaks and overtime feed straight into payroll.
 Time-off and emergency-shift tools let you backfill a last-minute call-off without rebuilding the entire week, and built-in forecasting models demand so you staff to the actual load instead of a guess.
-For multi-site groups, schedules, locations, and reports stay in one place across time zones.
+For multi-site groups, schedules and reports stay in one place across every location and time zone.

 • Shift scheduling: rotating, split, and on-call patterns with open-shift visibility and conflict alerts.

-• Time clock and attendance: mobile clock-in with GPS work-location control, breaks, and overtime tracked toward payroll.
+• A mobile time clock with GPS work-location control, plus breaks and overtime counted toward payroll.

 • Time-off and emergency shifts: request, approve, and backfill last-minute call-offs in a few taps.